 2.2 Antenna characteristics

-A variety of different types of antennas are used by systems in the frequency range 1 750-1 850 MHz.
+A variety of different types of antennas are used by systems in the frequency range 1 780-1 850 MHz.
 Antennas in this range are generally of a variety of sizes and vary between the airborne component of the link and the ground based component of the link.
-The airborne antenna gains are typically [3] dBi.
-The ground based antenna gain is typically [13] dBi.
+The airborne antenna gains are typically between 3 and 16 dBi.
+The ground based antenna gain can typically be between 3 and 31 dBi.

 3 Protection criteria

 An I/N ratio of about −6 dB is protection criteria for AMS systems.
-This represents the required protection criterion for the AMS systems referenced herein from interference due to another radiocommunication service.
+This represents the required protection criterion for the AMS systems.
 If multiple potential interference sources are present, protection of the AMS systems requires that this criterion is not exceeded due to the aggregate interference from the multiple sources.

 TABLE 1